nimas/auth0-jakarta-ee-oidc-example/README.md

 # Open ID authentication with Jakarta EE 10, Security 3.0, and Auth0

+Please read [Use Jakarta EE 10 with OpenID Connect Authentication](https://auth0.com/blog/jakarta-ee-oidc/) to see how this example was created.

 ## Requirements

 Before you start, please make sure you have the following prerequisites installed (or install them now).